 Like most women, you have probably heard that you can’t do it all—and you probably try to anyway.
-It is easy to run yourself ragged trying to juggle your business, social life, family, and household.
+It is easy to run ragged trying to juggle your business, social life, family, and household.
 Remember, though, that you are your company’s most valuable asset!
 Successfully managing all aspects of your life requires balance and prioritizing self-care.
 Healthy habits help us to be more effective in both business and life.
 When we are healthy and balanced, we can “do more”—and in less time (which is always the goal).
 Here are 5 healthy habits for women in business.

 1. Healthy Diet and Exercise

-Sitting at a desk, even if it’s in your home office, tends to invite snacking on easy, processed snacks and staying sedentary day in and day out—especially when you’re busy and don’t feel you have time to make yourself decent meals or take a walk.
+Sitting at a desk, even if it’s in your home office, tends to invite snacking on easy, processed snacks and staying a sedentary day in and day out—especially when you’re busy and don’t feel you have time to make yourself decent meals or take a walk.
 Truthfully, though, you’ll have more energy, greater focus, and work more efficiently if you are feeding yourself whole, nutritious foods and moving your body throughout the day.
-And you don’t have to cut a huge chunk out of your day to hit the gym; simply walking around the block while you’re on a business call, using a yoga ball instead of a desk chair, or working in a short yoga routine in the morning before work will suffice.
-If snacking on junk is your go-to bad health habit, spend an hour on the weekends chopping up veggies and cheese or making hummus and stock your fridge with healthy snacks that you can quickly grab throughout your work day.
+And you don’t have to cut a huge chunk out of your day to hit the gym; simply walk around the block while you’re on a business call, use a yoga ball instead of a desk chair, or work in a short yoga routine in the morning before work will suffice.
+If snacking on junk is your go-to bad health habit, spend an hour on the weekends chopping up veggies and cheese or making hummus, and stock your fridge with healthy snacks that you can quickly grab throughout your work day.

 2. Schedule in “Me Time”

 Yes, your family, business, friends, dog, sink full of dirty dishes, and church group all need you.
 But YOU are important, too.
-Besides, if your emotional and physical reserves are tapped out you won’t have adequate energy to give anyone else.
-Taking time to get a massage, go for a hike, read a book, or do whatever you do to relax is key for staying balanced, focused, and present with all the people and projects in your life—including yourself!
+Besides, if your emotional and physical reserves are tapped out, you won’t have adequate energy to give anyone else.
+Taking time to get a massage, go for a hike, read a book, or do whatever you do to relax is key to staying balanced, focused, and present with all the people and projects in your life—including yourself!
 Take your time; you deserve it!

 3. Network with Peers

-Being our own boss has its ups and downs, and can be a lonely experience when you don’t have anyone to relate to—for better or worse.
-Connecting with other female small business owners is validating because they can relate to your experience and you can offer each other insights and encouragement.
+Being our own boss has its ups and downs, and it can be a lonely experience when you don’t have anyone to relate to—for better or worse.
+Connecting with other female small business owners is validating because they can relate to your experience, and you can offer each other insights and encouragement.
 Maintaining a community of professional peers also tends to open doors and generate great ideas.

 4. Focus on the Good

 When you’re running a business—or a household, family, or 5k race—roadblocks are a virtual guarantee.
 If you allow yourself to get hung up on any given failure—or a series of misses—you run the risk of being pulled under by disappointment.
 Practice acknowledging mistakes, taking a lesson from each one, and letting them go.
-It may help to pin an inspiring quote on the wall of your office, set pop-up reminders on your phone that tell you how great you’re doing, or use a positive daily affirmation.
+It may help to pin an inspiring quote on the wall of your office, set pop-up reminders on your phone that tells you how great you’re doing, or use a positive daily affirmation.
 When we focus on the opening between obstacles, the obstacles tend to move out of our way as if by magic.

 5. Get Help